-- The annual normal costs for each individual active member, payable from the date of employment to the date of retirement, are sufficient to accumulate the value of the member's benefit at the time of retirement; death or disability; - Each annual normal cost is a constant percentage of the member's year by year projected covered pay.
+- The annual normal costs for each individual active member, payable from the date of employment to the date of retirement, are sufficient to accumulate the value of the member's benefit at the time of retirement; death or disability; and - Each annual normal cost is a constant percentage of the member's year by year projected covered pay.

-UAAL (as well as Assets in excess of Actuarial Accrued Liabilities) were amortized by over a 13-year closed period (starting July 1, 2016).
+UAAL (as well as Assets in excess of Actuarial Accrued Liabilities) were amortized by over a 11-year closed period (from July 1, 2018).
 The amortization method was level percent-of-payroll for the open groups and level dollar for the closed groups.

-Unless otherwise noted, the rationale for all assumption and methods was the 2013 method and assumption review.
+Unless otherwise noted, the rationale for all assumptions and methods was the 2013 method and assumption review.
+Assumptions are forward looking.